 For over 30 years, TEA has campaigned locally to find solutions to Toronto's urban environmental problems.
 As a not-for-profit organization, we advocate on behalf of all Torontonians for a green, healthy and equitable city.
 TEA is recognized Canada-wide for our municipal work on climate change, waste reduction, and other issues we believe are critical to the health and well-being of Toronto residents.

-TEA is looking for a Development Manager who is passionate about environmental issues, and who wants to be part of a small, collaborative and fun team.
-The ideal candidate for this position is someone who thrives in a dynamic and fast-paced environment, and has enthusiasm for engaging the public to make meaningful change happen in our communities and city.
+TEA is looking for a full-time (4-5 days per week) Development Manager who is passionate about environmental issues.
+We offer flexible work arrangements, including a hybrid work environment, and the opportunity to be part of a fun, dynamic and collaborative team.
+The ideal candidate thrives in a fast-paced environment, and is excited about the opportunity to make meaningful change in our communities and city.
+We offer a competitive salary, health benefits, and generous vacation provisions.

-The Development Manager will lead the development and execution of a sustainable, diversified annual fundraising program to build support for TEA’s mission.
+The Development Manager will lead the development and execution of a sustainable, diversified annual fundraising program, including stewardship strategies that meaningfully recognize our donors.
 Reporting to the Executive Director, the successful candidate will work with a dedicated team and leverage a significant base of passionate supporters who share our commitment to building a greener city for all.

 - Passion for TEA’s mission to build a greener, more equitable city